Household Pharmaceutical & Infecious Waste Disposal

 The Albuquerque Fire Department (AFD) does not dispose of medications or infectious waste that has not originated from AFD stock during the course of patient care.
 Members of AFD will refrain from taking possession of medications and infectious waste from the public or private entities.

-*** All the following information is for private homes that are NOT using a home health care agency.
-Home health care providers are required to dispose of medical waste according to the New Mexico Administrative Code. ***
+*** All the following information is for private human use NOT using a home health care agencies, veterinary, or commercial use.
+These providers are required to dispose of medical waste according to the New Mexico Administrative Code. ***

 Only Pill Medications are acceptable for disposal at MFSC or Albuquerque Police Department Area Commands – including Doctor prescribed and over-the-counter medicines, vitamins, herbal supplements, and pet medications.
 Remove all medications from their original containers including pills in foil and place them in a sealable bag for disposal.

 Unacceptable Medications for Disposal for MFSC & APD:

 - SHARPS: syringes, needles, BGL strips, lancets – See page 3 for disposing locations